Show us exact location of the theatre – Kumasi youth dare Bawumia

 Source: Class FM

-The Kumasi Youth Association (KuYA) has called on the government to show them the exact location of the new ultramodern theatre that it is constructing in Kumasi.
+The Kumasi Youth Association (KYA) has called on the government to show them the exact location of the new ultramodern theatre that it is constructing in Kumasi, Ashanti Region.

 According to the association, it is unaware of any such theatre under construction in the region.